 The ministry of Reach Out Honduras is an interdenominational Christian mission.
 We pray that all who serve beside us do so in Christian unity, focusing on the essentials of biblical Christianity and leaving the non-essentials aside.
-For more information on some of our personal convictions, please see the Belief Statement of our home church, Pin Oaks Christian Fellowship.

 Some of the verses from God’s Word that speak to His mission through His people: